 Donald Riggio, Vice President

 Originally from The Bronx, New York, now residing in Las Vegas, Donald has long been a fan of rock and roll music, especially the songs of the first decade of rock and roll, the 1950’s & 60’s.
-In 2007 he testified before the Nevada State Legislature alongside music luminaries including, Jon “Bowzer” Bauman of Sha Na Na, Sonny Turner of The Platters and Mary Wilson of the Supremes for the successful passage of the Truth in Music Bill, which protects original members of performing groups and their fans from fraudulent imposter acts.
+In 2007 he testified before the Nevada State Legislature alongside music luminaries including, Jon “Bowzer” Bauman of Sha Na Na, Sonny Turner of The Platters and Mary Wilson of The Supremes for the successful passage of the Truth in Music Bill, which protects original members of performing groups and their fans from fraudulent imposter acts.
 He is the published author of fiction and non-fiction works on both the local and national scene.
-Donald is the author of a series of rock and roll novels chronicling the evolution of the genre: Seven-Inch Vinyl (1953-1969), Beyond Vinyl (1969-1986).
+Donald is the author of a series of rock and roll novels chronicling the evolution of the genre: Seven-Inch Vinyl (1953-1969), Beyond Vinyl (1968-1986).
 Both books were Kindle #1 best sellers in the music category.
-He is currently working on the third book in the series: When Gold Turns to Gray (1986-2002) is set for publication December 2015.
-Donald is the Vice-President of the Henderson Writer’s Group.
+He recently published the third book in the series: When Gold Turns to Gray (1986-2001) Donald is the Vice-President of the Henderson Writer’s Group.

 Darrah Whitaker has written five screenplays, one which was produced and another optioned.
 His short stories have been published in the Writers Bloc III, IV, and V anthologies.
 He is a member of the International Thriller Writers as well as the Henderson Writers Group in Las Vegas, Nevada, serving on its Board of Directors.
 His first novel, My Life as a Sperm, takes on notions of God and destiny in a most unusual way.
 He lives in Las Vegas where, despite the myriad temptations, he still finds time to write.